fandsdev/django/README.md

 * Sentry.
 Set `SENTRY_DSN` env var if you need it.
 * Postgres ready.
 Set `DATABASE_URL` env var to something like `DATABASE_URL=postgres://postgres@localhost:5432/postgres`.

-## Optional next steps

-You definetely should consider this steps after installation:

-* If you are into docker, check out this [docker-compose.yml](https://github.com/fandsdev/django/blob/master/%7B%7Bcookiecutter.name%7D%7D/docker-compose.yml) to run on your machine.

 ## Installation

 ```bash